oceej/test-repository/README.md

 # test-repository
-this is a test repository
+This is a test repository.

+This is a new edit made on my local computer.